dart-lang/build/source_gen/source_gen/README.md

 method.

 You can invoke this script directly.
-It also understands the [Dart Editor build system][] so code is updated as your modify files.
+It also understands the [Dart Editor build system][] so code is updated as you modify files.

 See [build.dart][] in the repository for an example.

 ## source_gen vs Dart Transformers
-[Dart Transformers][] are often used create and modify code and assets as part of a Dart project.
+[Dart Transformers][] are often used to create and modify code and assets as part of a Dart project.

 Transformers allow modification of existing code and encapsulates changes by